- Our article on democracy and health has just been published in The Lancet.

 - Explainer – Washington Post.

 - Data visualization – click here.

 - Opinion piece – CNN.

 - Entry in the UK Chief Medical Officer’s annual report.

 - Media coverage – Guardian, NPR, Bloomberg, Hindustan Times, BMJ, BBC World News and PBS.

 - Video of panel discussion to launch the article, at the Council on Foreign Relations – click here.

 - My latest article on the resource curse has now been published in International Studies Quarterly.

-I studied philosophy, politics and economics at Otago University in New Zealand.
-After completing my masters and doctoral studies at London School of Economics and Political Science I started working at the department of political science at Bilkent University.
-In 2003 I moved to the newly created department of philosophy at Bilkent, where I became chair in 2015.
+I studied philosophy, politics and economics at Otago University.
+After completing my masters and doctoral studies at the London School of Economics and Political Science I started working at the department of political science at Bilkent University.
+In 2003 I moved to the newly created Department of Philosophy at Bilkent, where I became chair in 2015.

 A further research interest of mine concerns the justification of parliamentary immunity.
 I argue that the benefits of protecting elected representatives from prosecution outweigh the costs.
 In another research project I develop an account of education that is based on the capabilities approach pioneered by Amartya Sen and Martha Nussbaum.
 In the coming months I will be returning to my research on the apparent incompatibility between automatic unconscious behavior and moral responsibility.